Stef-Gijsberts/interfere-synth/report.md

 The customer and supplier never meet.
 Instead, they only ever meet the dealer.
 If the dealer would sell to another customer, the supplier would never notice.

-The benifits of this design show when another standard than VST must be implemented.
+The advantages of this design show when another standard than VST must be implemented.
 Then, just like how the dealer can sell to another customer without the supplier knowing, another implementation can provide audio to a DAW using another protocol.
 This saves time, because the 'dealer' is smaller and simpler than *interfere-core*.